noble/node-bluetooth-hci-socket/README.md

 ## Using HCI_CHANNEL_USER

+(Thanks to the https://github.com/paypal/gatt project for this feature !)

-To gain complete and exclusive control of the HCI device, gatt uses HCI_CHANNEL_USER (introduced in Linux v3.14) instead of HCI_CHANNEL_RAW.
+To gain complete and exclusive control of the HCI device, you may use HCI_CHANNEL_USER (introduced in Linux v3.14) instead of HCI_CHANNEL_RAW.
 Those who must use an older kernel may patch in these [relevant commits from Marcel Holtmann](http://www.spinics.net/lists/linux-bluetooth/msg37345.html):